Blog

 The borrowing workflow on Alula has a Stellar-specific prerequisite that institutional borrowers must account for before executing: trustlines.

-Before borrowing, users may need to establish a Stellar trustline for the relevant asset — the Alula interface will prompt this step if required.
+Before borrowing, users may need to establish a Stellar trustline for the relevant asset.
+The Alula interface will prompt this step if required.
 A Stellar trustline is an on-chain declaration that a wallet accepts a specific asset.
 For institutional borrowers accessing a permissioned RWA pool for the first time, establishing trustlines for both the collateral asset and the borrowed asset may be required before any position can be opened.

 Once trustlines are in place, the workflow is: